 The Catit Jumbo covered litter box allows your cat or cats plenty of space to take care of their business.
 Seriously, it is quite large, 3 cats could probably fit inside it at the same time if they wanted.

-A single cat will not be crowed even a bit and will get the privacy they want.
+A single cat will not be crowded even a bit and will get the privacy they want.
 But just as importantly you get the cleanliness and the scent control you want.

 The swinging door ensures the whole litter box is enclosed when your cat goes in so kicking and pawing doesn’t spread litter all over the darn place.
 On top of this you have a built in air filter on the top so any air that comes out gets at least one cleaning before it makes it to your nose, extra bonus!